act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-non-standard-nav-ebe86a.md

 #### Inapplicable Example 1

-Not a keyboard trap (interactive element).
+This focusable `button` elements do not create a keyboard trap.

 ```html
 <a id="link1" href="#">Link 1</a>